-After you have implemented SAML, programs that use the Quickbase API cannot authenticate using SAML.
-You must configure the user named in the API_Authenticate call to use Quickbase authentication using one of these three methods:
+If you implement SAML and want to use the Quickbase API, you must configure a user named in the API_Authenticate call to use Quickbase authentication.
+You can still use the Quickbase API using one of these methods:

 Use user tokens to authenticate instead of API_Authenticate instead of API_Authenticate